 You will not be offered the option for Windows RT edition, however!

 Once you make your selections, it’ll provide the option to choose where to save this installation file.
-One has to connect the USB Flash drive or if ISO file is chosen, then the installation ISO file will be saved to the PC, which can then be burned to the DVD.
+One has to connect the USB Flash drive or if the ISO file is chosen, then the installation ISO file will be saved to the PC, which can then be burned to the DVD.

 Next, click on the Create media button and just follow the instructions.

 Once the installation file is downloaded by either of the methods, connect the USB flash drive to the PC where you want to install Windows 8.1.
 Then from File Explorer open the setup.exe file.
 Follow the instructions provided by the setup.

-If it’s an ISO file burned to DVD, insert the DVD into your PC, and then reboot the computer it.
+If it’s an ISO file burned to DVD, insert the DVD into your PC, and then reboot the computer.
 Follow the instructions in the setup.
 Make it to boot from the CD in BIOS, if required.

 As I mentioned earlier, it is always a good thing to make an Installation Media and keep it handy.
 So go ahead and visit this Microsoft page to get started.

 Windows 7 users can use the Microsoft Software Recovery website to create a Windows 7 installation DVD.